Tax Credits for LED Lights: The Complete Guide

 Additional considerations that often factor into a decision to move forward with an LED lighting project are tax incentives.
 There are tax credits for LED lighting at the federal and state level that can be used to reduce your tax burden and positively affect your business’ bottom line.
 We’ll break it down for you in this article.

-179d: Energy Efficient Commercial Buildings Deduction
+179D: Energy Efficient Commercial Buildings Deduction

 The Energy Policy Act (EPAct) was conceived in 2005.
 It took effect on January 1, 2006.
-It largely delivers tax savings for building owners who enhance energy savings with remodel projects or new construction.
+It largely delivers tax savings for building owners who enhance energy savings with remodeling projects or new construction.
 Section 179D defines tax deductions that are offered for commercial buildings.
 The objective of the Energy Policy Act was to provide incentives for energy reduction.
 The U.S. Department of Energy states that commercial buildings are accountable for half of all building energy consumption in the United States.
-179D is designed to encourage businesses to make energy efficient improvements to their properties.
+179D is designed to encourage businesses to make energy-efficient improvements to their properties.

 Another important thing to know is that 179D is retroactive.
 Projects dating back to January 1, 2006 could be eligible for deductions.